heitorsf/MNPyNotebook/README.md

 If you want to use the tool with another online environment, please access the link:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/deboramatoso/mnpynotebook/master)

-And uncomment the following line under the first import to compile the mechanisms:

-                                     !nrnivmodl

 ## Using the tool

 Once in the Jupyter Notebook, please enter the folder "Notebook_run" and run the script (**MNPyNotebook.ipynb**).
+If you want to use the tool with MyBinder, uncomment the following line to compile the mechanisms:

+                                     !nrnivmodl

 You will observe the outputs after clicking the "Run interact" buttons.
 You can modify the values of the widgets to observe other scenarios interesting for you.

 ## Usability survey